Sunday, December 8, 2019

 In my opinion, chanting or reciting Sanskrit prayers helps to include a bit of bhakti, devotion, into our practice.
 This allows us to tune in with an external expression of the divine force that lies within.

 Chanting is also a way to practice self-surrender.
 This attitude of surrender is very important.
-We need to be humble so that we can become an appropriate vessel to receive the teachings, without allowing the ego to get on the way.
+We need to be humble so that we can become an appropriate vessel to receive the teachings, without allowing the ego to get in the way.

 The purpose of chanting Sanskrit prayers is also to honor the tradition and the gurus.
 We need to remember that without their grace there wouldn't be any yoga to learn.
 Imagine, what would be the world today without yoga?